Goddhi/Continuous-Integration-with-JENKINS-and-NFS/server.md

         - create 4 EBS volume and attach it to the NFS Server (make sure the ebs volumes are in th same availability zone with NFS - server)<br>
         - SSH into the NFS server<br>
         - view the list of the attached disks<br>
-            command : `lsblk`
+            command : `lsblk`  <br>
-        - Create  partions xvdf disk
+        - Create  partions xvdf disk <br>
-            command : `sudo gdisk /dev/xvdf`
+            command : `sudo gdisk /dev/xvdf`,<br>
-        - do same for the rest of the disks
+        - do same for the rest of the disks <br>

-  Then install the lvm2 package using the following command: command : sudo yum install lvm2
+        - Then install the lvm2 package using the following command: <br>
+            command : `sudo yum install lvm2`

-  and then run the following command to check for available partitions: command : sudo lvmdiskscan
+        - and then run the following command to check for available partitions: <br>
+             command : `sudo lvmdiskscan`

   Create Physical Volume for xvdf1 command : sudo pvcreate /dev/xvdf1